The Best Dog Food for Dachshunds (Review) in 2020

 Nutritional Needs of Dachshunds

-Now, it is time to look at the specific nutritional needs of dachshunds in a little more detail.
+Now is the perfect time to look at the specific nutritional needs of dachshunds in a little more detail.
 On average, dachshunds weigh 30 pounds and need around 800-900 calories per day for healthy functioning if they enjoy decent levels of physical activity.
 However, miniature dachshunds only need around 400 calories per day.

 Obviously, all dogs have different metabolisms, and physical activity also plays a central role.
 So, speak to your vet or your dog nutritionist if you are looking for a more exact idea of how much you should be feeding them on a daily basis.
 Bear in mind that puppies need a higher number of calories as their bodies are still developing.
 Usually, this is slightly higher than what is required for an adult dog, so roughly 1000 calories per day is your target.